helenzhou6/FAC-Notes/WeekTen.md

 4. Build and Manage - handover

 * Use black and white basic design for UX design (so that the design is not focused on), then UI design after this

+_Resource:_ _external talk from an alumni FAC member (now working as a UX and service manager)_
+* **Hypothesis** - broader than a problem statement.
+Don't make assumptions
+    * Believe that people have [a problem], and assume have [an app] - both need to be aligned
+    * The gamble is that the PO understands the nature of their problems, and forces them to learn [the app] since they believe it will benefit them
+* **Service** - let people use it but they do not own it
+* **Service Design** - When fully realised, the full user journey is plotted out from hearing about the app to leaving, and split into front stage and back stage.
+* **Innovation** - calculated risks, limit yourself with data
+    * E.g. Apple have popular apps listed in the App Store whilst the user research approach may have lead to a file structure with hierarchy (like the default folder structure on your computer)
+    * VS **Optimisation** routes e.g. manipulinks and dont-leave-me-modals
+* **data-driven design** - will design better vs design for something new
+* Google time well spent: apps that don't take up all your time (not use as currency to measure how well app is doing)